briankendall/proxy-audio-device/README.md

 4. Either reboot your system or reboot Core Audio by executing the following command:

+        # macOS <= 13
         sudo launchctl kickstart -k system/com.apple.audio.coreaudiod

+        # macOS >= 14.4
+        sudo killall coreaudiod

-5. Run Proxy Audio Device Settings to configure the proxy output device's name, which output device the driver will proxy to, and how large you want its audio buffer to be.
+6. Run Proxy Audio Device Settings to configure the proxy output device's name, which output device the driver will proxy to, and how large you want its audio buffer to be.

 ### Uninstallation